 The primary fuel source for ultra runners is carbohydrates as they are crucial for runners to maintain adequate blood glucose levels, maximize muscle and liver glycogen stores, and replenish glycogen stores after training.
 Ideally, ultra runners training 1-3 hours per day should aim to eat 6-10 grams of carbohydrates per kg of body weight a day.
 If you’re training even longer than this, you may need anywhere from 8-12 grams of carbohydrates per kg of body weight a day.
 By consuming sufficient amounts of carbohydrates, you’re supplying your body with enough energy to get through intense training while avoiding carbohydrate depletion and muscle fatigue.

 Unlike carbohydrates, protein isn’t the primary source of fuel during exercise.
 However, adequate protein intake is still critical to any athlete as muscle breakdown occurs during long training sessions.
 Currently, the guideline set by the American College of Sports Medicine (ACSM) is a range of 1.2-2.0 g/kg of body weight per day of protein.
 For example, if you weigh 70 kilograms, you would need anywhere from 84-140 grams of protein per day to repair and rebuild muscle that’s broken down during exercise.
-Thankfully, our protein bars provide 20 grams of complete protein, perfect for post-workout consumption!
+Thankfully, our Ultra Recovery™ protein powders provides 24 grams of complete protein, perfect for post-workout consumption!

 2. Alternate between water and a sports drink